 That’s not to mention the amount of dirt, debris, twigs, and leaves that can work their way in and pollute your water, making it unsafe and unusable for use on your garden.

-As you can probably imagine, barrels come in all kinds of styles and are made from all manner of materials.
+As you can probably imagine, high quality barrels come in all kinds of styles and are made from all manner of materials.

 To take your eco-friendly gardening to the next logical step, you might want to consider buying a rain collection barrel made from recyclable materials.